 - COOKING: Children will create Moses in the Basket treats.

 - DRAMA: Act out the story in four parts.

-- GAMES/BIBLE SKILLS: Locate the story on the map, review the story with life-sized board game.
+- GAMES/BIBLE SKILLS: Locate the story on the map, review the story with a life-sized board game.

 - MUSIC and MOVEMENT: Listen and respond to several songs which tell the story.
 Learn about Harriet Tubman and the Underground Railroad.

 See the following posts in this lesson topic for the lesson plans.

 About our Four set lesson series on Moses & the Exodus

 Below is the first in a series of four "rotations" (four-week lesson sets) on the life of Moses.
 A "rotation" is four to five Sunday morning lessons on the same story but with different workshops each week.
 In our church, we are teaching the 'entire' Exodus story, aka "Life of Moses" over four different rotations in this lesson plan.

 - Rotation #1 covers Moses’ birth and early life including his rescue from the Nile, his education in Pharaoh’s court, his flight from Egypt to Midian, shepherd life, his call from God (Burning Bush experience) and his return to Egypt.
 (Posted below!!)